Release-Candidate/vscode-scheme-repl/README.md

 ### Drawbacks

+- Syntax highlighting of complex numbers is done in a simple way and does not recognize complex numbers with `NAN`s or `INF`s.
 - The REPL pane is left empty on restart of VS Code and has to be manually closed.
 I do not know of a way to automatically close that on exit.

 ## Getting started